n6il/flex_50_coco/README.md

 ## History

 The FLEX operating system was originally released in May 1978 for MC6800 based systems.
 The MC6809 CPU was released in 1978 but systems contining the new CPU weren't widely available until SWTPC and GIMIX and the TRS-80 Color Computer were all released in 1980.
 Microware's OS-9 also came about around 1980.
 This means that FLEX pre-dates OS-9 by 2-3 years.
-Ultimately FLEX started to slowly die off after the release of the IBM-PC in 1981.
+Ultimately FLEX started to slowly die off after the release of the Color Computer OS-9 in 1983.
 Despite this OS-9 survived and continued on into the late 1990's.

 The Frank Hogg version of FLEX 5.0 for the Color Computer came out around March 1982.
 FHL placed very aggressive ads in 68 Micro Journal and Rainbow Magazine setting up for a battle between FLEX and OS-9.